Azure-Samples/cosmos-db-nosql-go-quickstart/readme.md

+---
+page_type: sample
+name: Quickstart: Azure Cosmos DB for NoSQL and Azure SDK for Go
+description: This is a simple web application to illustrate common basic usage of Azure Cosmos DB for NoSQL and the Azure SDK for Go.
+urlFragment: template
+languages:
+- go
+- azdeveloper
+products:
+- azure-cosmos-db
+---

 # Quickstart: Azure Cosmos DB for NoSQL client library for Go

-This is a simple Spring Web application to illustrate common basic usage of Azure Cosmos DB for NoSQL's client library for Go.
+This is a simple web application to illustrate common basic usage of Azure Cosmos DB for NoSQL's client library for Go.
 This sample application accesses an existing account, database, and container using the [`azcosmos`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/data/azcosmos) and [`azidentity`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity) packages.
 Modify the source code and leverage the Infrastructure as Code (IaC) Bicep assets to get up and running quickly.

 When you are finished, you will have a fully functional web application deployed to Azure.